-Kane began drumming and playing trombone in fourth grade.
-He graduated from Fitchburg State College where he was course and ensemble trained in jazz, concert and various school-based jam bands.
-He also studied and performed with a jazz quintet at the well-respected Indian Hill Music Conservatory in Littleton, Mass.
+He graduated from Fitchburg State College with a BA in writing, where he continued his course and ensemble training in jazz, concert and various jam bands.
+He also studied jazz performance at the well-respected Indian Hill Music in Littleton, Mass where, ironically, he now serves on its faculty in the community outreach program teaching hand drumming and percussion.

-Learn more about Tim and his upcoming schedule at kanedrums.com and on Facebook at www.facebook.com/kanedrums/
+Learn more about Tim at kanedrums.com and on Facebook at www.facebook.com/timkanedrums/

 Call or text him at: 774-757-7636